Jim Beglin: International career

-He also began playing for the Republic of Ireland, picking up 15 caps.
+After caps with the Under-21 side, Beglin playing for the senior Republic of Ireland in 1984, earning 15 caps.

 Media career

 Beglin is a co-commentator for BT Sport, Premier League Productions, and CBS Sports, and was a co-commentator on ITV and a sports journalist on Granada Television.
-He commentated for RTÉ in the 2014 FIFA World Cup and 2018 Fifa World Cup.
+He commentated for RTÉ in the 2014 and 2018 FIFA World Cups.
 In the past for RTÉ he has worked on coverage of Premier League, UEFA Champions League matches and Republic of Ireland internationals.
 Beglin has also been employed by Liverpool as a voice–over artist for the club's official DVD and video releases.
 He has also been the co-commentator in the Pro Evolution Soccer video game series since Pro Evolution Soccer 2011, alongside Jon Champion and later Peter Drury.
-On 4 May 2021, during a live broadcast of a champions league semi-final, Beglin attributed Di Maria's red card to his "Latino temperament", for which he later apologized.
-On 15 January 2022, during a live broadcast of a Premier League match, Beglin called the Etihad Stadium the 'Emptihad', but later he has issued an apology to the Manchester City fanbase.
+On 4 May 2021, during a live broadcast of a UEFA Champions League semi-final, Beglin attributed Paris Saint-Germain's Argentine midfielder Ángel Di María's red card to his "Latino temperament", for which he later apologized.